 There are at least four accounts in the Old Norse-Icelandic literature where bear encounters are described as somewhat ritualized.
 Interestingly, the majority of these events take place in the far reaches of Thule, corresponding to the northern regions of present-day Norway and Sweden, as well as north-western Russia.
 In my opinion, these regions correspond to Hálogaland, Finnmǫrk, Kvenland, and Bjarmaland, all of which are historically attested Old Norse toponyms for northern Thule.

 Detailed information can be found in Finnboga saga ramma, the Saga of Orvar-Odd (Ǫrvar-Odds saga,) and Ólafs saga Tryggvasonnar (Ólafs saga Tryggvasonnar in mesta.)

 In Finnboga saga ramma, the Icelander Finnbogi travels to a village in Hálogaland in northern Norway, where he hunts and kills a bear in a nearly ritualistic manner.
 Finnbogi is described to approach the bear’s cave walking backward, and when encountering the bear, he starts talking to it — as if it was human!
 Shortly after, Finnbogi casts his weapons aside and kills the bear BARE-HANDED.
 He then returns to the village with the bear carcass, where it’s paraded before being flayed.

 Will our upcoming game Serpents in the Mist include polar bears?
-We’ll let you know in 2020!
-Until then, merry Yule, from myself and Legendo Entertainment, to everyone who follows and supports us!
+Let’s find out!
+Until then, merry Yule, from myself and Legendo Entertainment to everyone who follows and supports us!

 What is going at Legendo Games?Sign up to find out.
 You will not be disappointed.